NainaKothari-14/analytics-engine-starter/README.md

 **Built to learn MongoDB Aggregation Pipelines**

-*If this helped you understand aggregations better, consider giving it a star⭐*
+*If this helped you understand aggregations better, consider giving it a star ⭐*